 Ballet Austin has participated in international festivals including les Rencontres Chorégraphiques Internationals de Seine-Saint-Denis in Paris, France, one of the premier modern dance festivals in Europe, and le Festival des arts de Saint-Sauveur in Montreal, Canada.
 In the summer of 2005, at the invitation of the U.S. State Department, the company performed in Italy and Slovenia.
 In 2002, Mills led the Company to the Kennedy Center to perform to seven sold-out houses of A Midsummer Night’s Dream as part of the Center’s Youth and Family Public Performance Series.
 Mills was subsequently commissioned by the Center to create The Taming of the Shrew which made its world premiere in Washington, D.C. in 2004—after which The New York Times dubbed him “the bard of ballet.”
 The following year, the company was invited to perform at the Joyce Theater in NYC for a week’s engagement.
 Also in 2005, Mills’ landmark Light / The Holocaust & Humanity Project was awarded the Audrey & Raymond Maislin Humanitarian Award by the Anti-Defamation League.

 The Ballet Austin Academy* is the official ballet school of Ballet Austin serving more than 900 students each year.
-Ballet Austin II*, established in 1999 by Associate Artistic Director Michelle Martin, is Ballet Austin’s second and apprentice company, which offers an opportunity for post-high school, advanced dancers to hone their skills in a professional environment.
+Ballet Austin TWO*, established in 1999 by Associate Artistic Director, Michelle Martin, is Ballet Austin’s second and apprentice company, which offers an opportunity for post-high school, advanced dancers to hone their skills in a professional environment.
 The Butler Fellowship Program* offers 15 fully-underwritten scholarships to outstanding dancers, and features an innovative and personal approach to a traditional, professional-track training.
-They rehearse and perform with the main company and Ballet Austin II in main stage, touring and educational performances.
+They rehearse and perform with the main company and Ballet Austin TWO in main stage, touring and educational performances.

 Founded in 2007 through the generosity of Sarah and Ernest Butler, the Butler Center for Dance & Fitness serves over 10,000 people of all ages and skill levels with year-round dance and fitness classes.
 It’s is also home to one of Austin’s top-ranked Pilates Centers.
 The company has developed outreach initiatives that reach 31 Central Texas school districts, 200 other area non-profits, engages families to dance together and invites patrons to informational talks.
 Today, all walks of life dance for life with Ballet Austin.